SirriCelles/css-natours-app/notes.md

 }
 #### How to clip parts of an element using `clip-path`
 - The clip-path CSS property creates a clipping region that sets what part of an element should be shown.
 Parts that are inside the region are shown, while those outside are hidden. use this tool for cliping `https://bennettfeely.com/clippy/`.
+- clip-path property in google chrome breaks the `overflow` property

 #### The easiest way to center anything with the `transform, top, and left` properties.
 - eg `top: 40px`, has a counting reference from where to start which has it's position.
 This position is initially has to be set eg `relative`.